top of page

 • reporting formally and involving parents in the statutory 2-year-old progress check

-• celebrate children’s achievements with parents and share focus for learning
+• celebrating children’s achievements with parents and sharing focus for learning

-• sharing information with receiving schools in the summer so that children can continue their learning journey through the EYFS as seamlessly as possible.
+• Sharing information and building relationships with schools' reception in the spring and summer so that children can continue their learning journey through the EYFS as seamlessly as possible.

 Policy and procedure documents: